PumaFPV/PumaTX/README.md

 RC05:
 	Software:
-		Interupts for buttons (so code can run faster)
-§		MavLink (only rc, no telemetry)
+		Interupts for buttons (so code can run faster) MavLink (only rc, no telemetry)
 §		MavLink Bluetooth Passthrough (Uses to much memory, will have to sort it out for another release) §		Choice between SBus and MavLink when compiling
-		SoftPower
+		SoftPower use only interrupt
 §		LED for power

 	Hardware: